m-miley/Movies-ETL/README.md

 ## Overview

 This project travels through the data extract, transform, and load pipeline known as ETL.
 We received web-scraped wikipedia data for a list of movies in JSON format and movie database csv files.
 Each file is loaded into a jupyter notebook, then code written and executed to clean, transform, and merge the data into a usable format.
 Lastly, the clean data is loaded into a postgreSQL database using a connection engine and to_sql() method for use in pgadmin 4.
-In another jupyter notebook file, we refactor the code so the cleaning and loading can be performed daily and automatically as we receive new data for new insights.
+In other jupyter notebook files, code is refactored so that the cleaning and loading can be performed daily and automatically as new data is received.

 ## Repository Contents